Local Projection Inference in High Dimensions: Conclusion

 \section{Conclusion}

 In this paper, we propose a modified version of the desparsified lasso to estimate local projections in high dimensions.
 The modification is simple, namely leaving the (small number of) dynamic impulse response parameter(s) of interest unpenalized in the initial lasso regression, yet provides considerable improvements in finite sample performance in terms of better coverage.
 The modified desparsified lasso estimator still comes with desirable asymptotic normality and uniformly valid asymptotic inference.
-Finally, we show how this method performs on canonical macroeconomic applications where we use the high-dimensional local projections framework to estimate structural impulse responses.
+Finally, we show how this method performs in a simulation using an empirically calibrated dynamic factor model and in canonical macroeconomic applications where we use the high-dimensional local projections framework to estimate structural impulse responses.